AgentMC/Sao19/Translate/Ru/Part7.md

 "Don’t worry of that damage, it will disappear if they smear a piece of a charcoal with glue and stick there…I think.
 Now, look there."

 As Кирито lifted his right hand again, she looked up to where he pointed.
-Then, she saw a small figure emerging from the terrace struck by Кирито's "blade of mind".
+Then, she saw a small figure emerging from the terrace struck by Кирито "blade of mind".
 As expected the distance was too far to see the face, but a slender body belonged to a human.
 Noticing the scratch of the handrail, the person looked below bending the upper body over the terrace’s border.

 Even though it was more than one kilometer away, there is no place to hide in the open riverside where Кирито and Ронье were standing.
 The shadow of the terrace kept her eyes on the two of them... and that moment.